COALAIP/specs/data-structure/README.md

 - Link nested models and their parents by providing links from the nested models

 Adhering to these patterns avoids the creation of models that become too constrained when used in an immutable context.
-For example, consider the [`Creation` entity](#rrm-creation): although the schema allows a Work to declare its manifestations through the [workExample property](http://schema.org/workExample), doing so would inherently lock the Work into only these manifestations.
+For example, consider the [`Creation`](#rrm-creation) entity: although the schema allows a Work to declare its manifestations through the [workExample property](http://schema.org/workExample), doing so would inherently lock the Work into only these Manifestations.
 You can avoid this problem by declaring your Works and Manifestations separately, using the [exampleOfWork property](http://schema.org/exampleOfWork) in the Manifestations to create a link to its Work.
 Another feature of this pattern is that you only have to declare a nested model once, even if multiple parents should be linked to it.